matnguyen/BIOF501A-snakemake/README.md

 * Python (version 3.6.11)
 * Snakemake (version 5.28.0)
+* grep (version 3.4)
+* sed (version 4.4)
+* xz (version 5.2.5)
 * MAFFT (version 7.471)
 * RAxML-NG (version 1.0.1)
 * ETE 3 (version 3.1.2)

 ## Usage
 All datasets are provided in the Github repository, along with the Snakemake workflow and a YAML file for creating a conda environment.
+There is also a config YAML which is used to change various parameters of the workflow.

 ### Installation
 First, clone this repository by running: